-The Town's total labor force is approximately 6,432 people, totaling 68.6% of the eligible working age population.
-41% of residents in the labor force work for the armed forces, while 54% work in the civilian labor force, leaving 5% of the total labor force unemployed.
-The County workforce makes up 64.4% of the eligible population, comprised 18% in the armed forces, 76% in the civilian labor force and 6% unemployed.

-Census data typically reports unemployment based solely on civilian labor, not civilian and armed forced combined.
-The Census reported that the unemployment rate for civilian labor is 9% which is higher than the County rate of 7.8%.
-However, due to the large population of the Town that works in the armed forced, the unemployment rate may not be completely reflective of the area.
+The Town's total labor force is approximately 6,432 people, totaling 68.6% of the eligible working age population, 41% of residents in the labor force work for the armed forces, while 54% work in the civilian labor force, leaving 5% of the total labor force unemployed.
+The County workforce makes up 64.4% of the eligible population, comprised 18% in the armed forces.
+76% in the civilian labor force and 6% unemployed.
+Census data typically reports unemployment data as a function of civilian employment rather than total workforce as those who are in the armed forces are inherently employed.
+When compared to the civilian workforce, Spring Lake's unemployment rate jumps from 5% to 9%, which is higher than the County rate of 7.8%.
 Spring Lake's highest employment sectors include social services (health care, education, etc.), retail trade and public administration.